chesslablab/chess-api/docs/index.md

 PHP Chess API is a REST-like API that provides chess functionality over an HTTP connection.
 It goes hand in hand with a MySQL chess database which is to be set up as per the [Chess Data](https://chesslablab.github.io/chess-data/) docs.

 Similar to the [PHP Chess Server](https://chesslablab.github.io/chess-server/), it can be hosted on a custom domain.
-However, while the chess server handles multiple concurrent connections based on real-time commands, the API endpoints may take a little longer to execute — for example, a file download or a database query.
+However, while the chess server handles multiple concurrent connections based on real-time commands, the API endpoints may take a little longer to execute — for example, a database query.

 ## Components Based Design